ii/coredns/plugin/whoami/README.md

 # whoami

+## Name

-*whoami* returns your resolver's local IP address, port and transport.
+*whoami* - returns your resolver's local IP address, port and transport.

+## Description

+TODO
 Your IP address is returned in the additional section as either an A or AAAA record.

 When CoreDNS can not find a Corefile to load, this is the default plugin it loads.